eric-rizzi/teaching/_course_specifics/independent_study.md

 ![Git Network Graph]({{ site.baseurl }}/assets/independent_study/git_graph.jpg)

-This unit teaches students the basic concepts of git.
-The learn how to set up a local repository and create simple, single branch commits.
+This unit teaches students the basic concepts of `git`.
+In it, they will learn how to set up a local repository and create simple, single branch projects.
 In addition, they learn how to set up a remote repository in order to save and test their work.
-Again, this unit is **not** intended to give students a complete understanding git.
-Instead, since they are working alone, a lot of the complexity can be hidden and they merely need to understand enough to be able to interact with/ get help from the ChatBot.
+Again, this unit is **not** intended to give students a complete understanding `git`.
+Instead, since they are working alone, a lot of the complexity can be hidden.
+This means that they can slowly increase their understanding over the entire course, relying on the ChatBot to help them jump over the small hurdles they encounter.

 ##### Keywords